drewbug/RackMotion/README.md

 ### Middleware

 In RackMotion, middleware is a special type of application.
-Like an application, all middleware responds to `#call(request)` with the "HTTP triplet" (**status**, **headers**, **body**).
+Like an application, all middleware responds to `#call(request)` with the "HTTP triplet" (the **status**, the **headers**, and the **body**).
 The difference, then, is that middleware also have an initializer that takes another application as an argument.
 This application can then be called during the middleware's `#call(request)` method to "send the request on down the line", if you will.

 Here's an example: